Sign up for trip ideas, opportunities to receive prize packs, and more!Sign Up For Email

 Many industry leaders call Indy home.
 If you're looking for speakers for your next event, our team is here to help.
 Contact us to learn more.

 Indy is leading a technology transformation in the Midwest.
 Central Indiana has recently generated $7 billion in acquisitions and IPOs from more than two dozen tech companies including Angie’s List, ExactTarget (now Salesforce), and Interactive Intelligence (now Genesys).
-Our growth hasn’t gone unnoticed: Forbes called Indy the “#5 City for Creating Most Tech Jobs” and Time Magazine’s Money said we are one of the top “20 hottest cities” within the technology industry.
+Our growth hasn’t gone unnoticed: Time Magazine’s Money said we are one of the top “20 hottest cities” within the technology industry.
+Check out why Forbes is talking about Indianapolis as the tech and infrastructure city on the rise.
+Between a Top Three Best Startup City ranking, a huge leap on the charts for Best Places to Live, and the #1 spot on CNBC’s list of top states for infrastructure, we’re starting to blush over here.

 Indy’s new innovation district, 16 Tech, is located just three miles northwest of downtown.
 The 50-acre live-work-innovate community brings together entrepreneurs, academics, startups, corporations, and creatives in a single place designed to spark the exchange of ideas that lead to innovation.